NoyE-R/JF_B6_ProtectiveForest/README.md

 ### Main Conclusions
 - An increase of 3°C coupled with a general decrease of precipitaiton regime were observed for the studied forest since 40 years leading to a highest probability of drought events.
-Meanwhile, a certain amount of protective forests, mainly located in the south of Switzerland, display a decrease of the wood production and regeneration cover rate which increase our concerns about their ability to fulfill their protective role in the future.
+Meanwhile, a high amount of protective forests displays problematic decrease of the wood production and regeneration cover rate which increase our concerns about their ability to fulfill their protective role in the future.

 - Analysis:
     - Descriptive analysis shows that Basal Area (BA) and Regeneration cover rate are mainly explained by field data whereas wood volume increment (WVI) is more difficult to describe.